What's the Best Ceiling Fan?

 Outdoor Ceiling Fans

 Ever considered having an outdoor ceiling fan?
-An outdoor ceiling fan is a great way to keep cool in the summer with a gentle, controlled breeze, as well as a great way to keep the flies and mozzies away.
-Add in an LED light and you’re set up for an easy, breezy night for your alfresco setting.
+They’re a great way to keep cool in the summer with a gentle, controlled breeze, as well as a great way to keep the flies and mozzies away.
+Add in an LED light and you’re set up for an easy, breezy night in your alfresco setting.

-A regular indoor ceiling fan can’t just be installed outside, unfortunately.
+Unfortunately, you won’t be able to simply install a regular indoor ceiling fan in an outdoor environment.
 The first thing to consider is whether your fan is made of weather-proof material.
-We recommend stainless steel, aluminum or plastic.
+We recommend stainless steel, aluminium or plastic.

-The motor should also be sealed to prevent moisture from getting inside and damaging it.
-You can look at the fan’s IP rating to see whether or not it is suitable as an outdoor fan.
+You’ll also need to seal the motor to stop moisture from getting inside and damaging it.
+You can look at the fan’s IP rating to see whether or not it is suitable for outdoor use.

 How to Choose a Quiet Ceiling Fan